Protecting Yield & Profitability

 Problem diagnosis is an important tool that cooperative extension agents use in advising producers to select appropriate corrective management approaches.
 The NCDA plant tissue lab and the NCSU Plant Disease & Insect Clinic are fee-based services.
 Funding will provide county extension agents with 100 plant tissue samples at the NCDA and 45 plant insect and disease clinic samples at the PDIC.

-Improving and Reducing Costs of Control for Caterpillar Pests in Soybean
+Improving & Reducing Costs for Caterpillar Pests

 Caterpillar pests are the most damaging insect pest to NC soybeans yet management of these pests is threatened due to increasing insecticide resistance.
 Work will be conducted to develop a quick way to assess pyrethroid resistance, understand if pyrethroid resistance in corn earworm is associated with cropping patterns, investigate corn earworm resistance to Intrepid Edge, and to begin to understand insecticide resistance in soybean looper.
 Results will help researchers understand insecticide resistance in caterpillar pests in NC and provide growers with recommendations about insecticide choices for 2019 and beyond.